Skip to main content

 (b) Not less than eighty per cent of the training program's students who took the written portion of the initial certification examination received a passing score within three attempts.

-(E) Failure to submit an application by the expiration date of the charter shall result in expiration of the charter.
+(E) Failure to submit an application to the division by the thirtieth day prior to the expiration date of the charter shall result in expiration of the charter.
 An institution with an expired charter shall not conduct firefighter, fire safety inspector, hazard recognition officer, or instructor courses.

 (F) Documentation requirements: